Doing the Martin Shuffle (with your iPod)

 Addendum

-OK, now that the iPod Nano (with a display) is out, some may claim that this is all irrelevant.
+OK, now that the iPod Nano (with a display) is out, some may claim that this page is irrelevant.
 But I think it is still of use for those with shuffles, or for those interested in MDPs.

 Andre Kloss presents a Python script to show the last played songs; you install the script in the root directory of your iPod and run it from there when you connect to your computer.